 15. Atlanta Ventures

-Based in Dublin and London, Frontline Ventures directs their venture capital investment to early-stage B2B companies.
+Based in Dublin and London, Frontline Ventures directs its venture capital investment to early-stage B2B companies.
 They have a particular interest in businesses that are powered by the innovative people behind them, pointedly looking for dynamic entrepreneurs and leaders.

 With an interest in bridging the human/technology gap, Frontline Ventures provide investment and expertise, along with a comprehensive team of ex-business operators and industry experts.
 Their aim is to fast-track the development and expansion of companies from the UK into the US, by assisting with everything from funding to recruitment.

-Their SaaS portfolio is quite extensive, including AQMETRICS, risk and compliance, and legal governance software aimed at financial services; Localistico, a local marketing and analytics tools for retailers; and Astronomer, a data workflow platform.
+Their SaaS portfolio is quite extensive, including AQMETRICS, risk and compliance, and legal governance software aimed at financial services; Localistico, a local marketing and analytics tool for retailers; and Astronomer, a data workflow platform.

 With offices in Japan, India, China, and the UK, Eight Roads Ventures is spread across Asia and Europe, with a particular focus in healthcare and technology.
-The proprietary investment branch of Fidelity International Limited, Eight Roads Ventures have invested over $6 billion in healthcare and tech in the last decade.
+The proprietary investment branch of Fidelity International Limited, Eight Roads Ventures has invested over $6 billion in healthcare and tech in the last decade.

 The company aims to help provided concerted support for entrepreneurs with extreme dedication to their projects, leading them to have a highly selective process for finding software companies that they want to invest in.
-Their process not only includes funding, but also the advice on recruitment, operations optimization, and marketing.
+Their process not only includes funding, but also advice on recruitment, operations optimization, and marketing.
 They have a strong focus on helping brands to expand internationally.

 18. Frog Capital

 Frog Capital direct their funds and effort to software companies in Europe, with a particular emphasis on enterprise-level technology.
-Having invested in over 100 companies since 2008, Frog Capital offer long-term partnership with its projects to enhance expansion via industry knowledge and a vast network of connections across Europe and worldwide.
+Having invested in over 100 companies since 2008, Frog Capital offers a long-term partnership with its projects to enhance expansion via industry knowledge and a vast network of connections across Europe and worldwide.

 As a scale-up stage capital funder, Frog Capital tends to look at companies worth €3m to €30m, in need €5m – €20m of growth capital.

-Interested in boosting SaaS investments, Frog Capital has made investments in projects such as Dynamic Action, an analytics system for the retail industry; Vulog, customizable SaaS solutions to enable mobility operators to operate more effectively; and Dealflo, agreement automation services for the finance sector.
+Interested in boosting SaaS investments, Frog Capital has made investments in projects such as Dynamic Action, an analytics system for the retail industry; Vulog, customizable SaaS solutions to enable mobile operators to operate more effectively; and Dealflo, agreement automation services for the finance sector.

-Despite only having been in operation for the last 4 years, Acceleprise are making waves in the tech venture capital world.
+Despite only having been in operation for the last 4 years, Acceleprise is making waves in the tech venture capital world.
 Offering both investment and an accelerator program, Acceleprise directs its attention to early-stage B2B SaaS and enterprise tech.
 Via their mentors, they are creating an international network and community of entrepreneurs.

 For the startups they are investing in, they’re providing excellent educational opportunities for expansion.
 Projects they’ve already been involved with include AdinMo, an advertising software for the gaming industry; Pulse Q&A, innovation and spend decision software for CIOs; and Datch, a voice-only interface for factory floor operations..